flask-restful/flask-restful/docs/fields.rst

     >>> json.dumps(marshal_with(data, resource_fields))
     '{"billing_address": {"line 1": "123 fake street", "line 2": null, "state": "NY", "zip": "10468", "city": "New York"}, "name": "bob", "shipping_address": {"line 1": "555 nowhere", "line 2": null, "state": "NY", "zip": "10468", "city": "New York"}}'

-This example uses two Nested fields.
+This example uses two ``Nested`` fields.
 The ``Nested`` constructor takes a dict of fields to render as sub-fields.
 The important difference between the ``Nested`` constructor and nested dicts (previous example), is the context for attributes.
-In this example, "billing_address" is a complex object that has its own fields;
-the context passed to the nested field is the sub-object instead of the original "data" object.
+In this example, "billing_address" is a complex object that has its own fields and the context passed to the nested field is the sub-object instead of the original "data" object.
 In other words:  ``data.billing_address.addr1`` is in scope here, whereas in the previous example ``data.addr1`` was the location